Worth $23

 Ben squeezed my shoulder.
 “Come on.”
 He seemed drunk already, and I was halfway there.
 “I want you to meet my friends.”

-As if they were strangers to me, which the popular crowd might as well have been.
+He’d said it as if they were strangers to me.
+The popular crowd might as well have been.

-From what I remembered, I stood among the flock and played the game, telling each person what I knew and astonishing them with my answers.
+I stood among his people and played the game.
+I told each person what I knew and astonished them with my answers.

-“You’re Peter Gonzo, who went to juvey after that assault charge on Josh Dawkins with a flashlight, junior year.
+“You’re Peter Gonzalez.
+Gonzo for short.
+You went to juvey after that assault charge on Josh Dawkins with a flashlight.
+That was junior year.
 What’s it like working at Meineke?”

-Peter seemed sad that I’d brought that up, having probably forgotten he’d bullied me before Principal Wible pulled him out.
+Peter seemed sad that I’d brought that up.
+He’d probably forgotten he’d bullied me before Principal Wible pulled him out.

 “Michelle Rosa.
-You had your first child, senior year.
+You had your first child during your senior year.
 Studied at Cal State, Dominguez Hills, to become a nurse.
 And you’re Grant Henson.
 Westpoint.
 Now you work for the federal government.”

 “What about me?”
 I heard.
 “What about me?… What about me?”
 The game was too simple.
-But it crushed me to know everyone but Martin Chang had forgotten me.
+But it hurt me to know that everyone had forgotten me.
 I resented them again.
 The students used to avoid me because of the bandage.
-Martin was my only friend except for Will, and he stayed home.
-At that point, I wanted to leave.
+Martin was my only friend, except for Will.
+And Will stayed home.
+I wanted to leave at that point.

-Martin caught up to me after we ate the New York raspberry cheesecake.
+Martin came up to me after they’d served the New York raspberry cheesecake.
 Why did I go to that reunion?
 All I’d looked forward to seeing was Lisa Gehrig one last time before she would weather.
-She held hands with Ken Gehrig, a lawyer.
-Martin slung his arm around me, a happy drunk, unlike me.
+She held hands with Ken Gehrig.
+He was another fat lawyer.
+Why are all lawyers fat?
+Martin slung his arm around me.
+He was a happy drunk.
+I wasn’t.

 The alums had quickly emptied out after dessert.
-By then, I was piss-drunk.
+I was piss-drunk.
 “I guess so.”

 “You guess so?
-Hey, everyone wants you to come.
+Everyone wants you to come.
 You’re killing them with this game.”

 The night obscured away.
 Lisa’s name flew over the rooftop.